btkrausen/vault-codespaces/labs/lab_response_wrapping.md

 # Save the wrapping_token from output
 ```

-4. Use wrapped token to get secret:
+4. Use wrapped token to retrieve the secret:
 ```bash
 vault unwrap <wrapping_token>
 ```

-5. Try unwrapping again (should fail):
+5. Try unwrapping again (will fail since wrapping tokens can only be used once):
 ```bash
 vault unwrap <wrapping_token>
 ```